 Ultimately, a doctorate is the minimum academic level you’d need to reach to have any realistic hope of pursuing a relevant career, let alone interacting with patients.
 Therefore, in such a saturated market, undergraduates have to get creative; for example, you could sell your understanding of human behaviour to potential employers in order to try and obtain a marketing position.

 Communications is a strangely vague degree, in that it is applicable to almost any form of media, visual arts or broadcasting; yet at the same time, it is not focused enough to be of any real use.
-It doesn’t particularly help that a lot of media forms are dying out, either, with the traditional face of journalism and reporting changing rapidly with the advent of social media.
+It doesn’t particularly help that a lot of media forms are dying out, either, with the traditional definition of journalism changing rapidly with the advent of social media.

 As a result, communications is often seen as the go-to course for those who are unsure of what it is they actually want to do.
 While this may be a tongue-in-cheek generalisation, it is certainly true that becoming an effective communicator does not require four expensive years at university and your time could undoubtedly be better spent.